Bodega Aniello, An Innovative Female-led Winery In Patagonia

 TROUSSEAU FROM PATAGONIA

-In addition to Pinot Noir, the Patagonia region’s unique characteristics are favorable for various grape varieties, including Trousseau, which originates from Jura, France.
-Bodega Aniello is one of the first wineries in Argentina to produce Trousseau wines.
+Patagonia’s unique climate, in addition to being ideal for Pinot Noir, also supports the cultivation of various other grape varieties, such as Trousseau, a varietal that originated in Jura, France.
+Bodega Aniello was one of the first to produce a 100% Trousseau wine.
 The grapes were sourced from vines planted in 1932, proving the long winemaking history of the Upper Rio Negro Valley.
-According to De Angelis, most of the vines of Trousseau in Argentina are located in this region.
+According to De Angelis, most of the Trousseau vines in Argentina are located in this region.

 TOWARDS GENDER EQUALITY